-For either a verbal or written violation, a student may appeal the instructor's decision by writing a formal explanation of the offense and providing documentation by emailing the Academic Dean.
+For either a verbal or written violation, a student may appeal the instructor's decision by writing a formal explanation of the offense and providing documentation by emailing the Academic Director.
 Grade appeals must be made within 90 days of the posting of the final course grade.

-The Academic Standards Committee is comprised of the President, Academic Dean, the Registrar, and the Accounting Director.
+The Academic Standards Committee is comprised of the President, Academic Director, Registrar, and Accounting Director.
 The Academic Standards Committee will hear appeals for a Second Written Warning or a Severe Infraction.

-Students have the right to request a teleconference meeting to review material regarding the offense if they believe the ruling of the Academic Dean was incorrect.
+Students have the right to request a meeting to review material regarding the offense if they believe the ruling of the Academic Director is incorrect.